Laura Solera Mantegazza: Pio Istituto di maternità per i bambini lattanti e slattati

 Solera began a collaboration with the pedagogist Giuseppe Sacchi, which resulted in the inauguration of the Pio Istituto di maternità per i bambini lattanti e slattati di Milano (Pio Maternity Institute for Infants and Children of Milan), in May 1850.
 Considered the first creche in Italy, it became also an instrument of nationalization of the working class women.
-Throught the institution the aim of Solera was to create good mothers of good future citizens of the Unified Italy.
+Throughout the institution the aim of Solera was to create good mothers of good future citizens of the unified Italy.
 Solera's project met with the opposition of the church, which tried to dissuade the City Council Milan from granting permission for the opening of the institute.

-The special statute of the association allowed Solera to fulfill the role of president alongside with Sacchi, at a time when women were not yet allowed to be members of boards of directors.
+The special statute of the association allowed Solera to fulfill the role of president alongside Sacchi, at a time when women were not yet allowed to be members of boards of directors.
 The philanthropist involved in her project several patriots and militants of the national movement, including Nerina Noè, Maria Praga Marogna, Ismenia Sormani Castelli and the nobelwoman Marianna Teresa Crivelli which followed Solera also in her later projects.